You are listening to the Sean Hannity Radio Show Podcast.

 And I think both candidates would do a lot better if they would really start focusing in on those things.

-We released it right before the Republican convention and we're just talking to uh people that consider themselves moderate or conservative.
+And we're just talking to people that consider themselves moderates or conservatives.

-You know what the number one issue was Sean?
+You know what the number one issue was, Sean?

-This really surprised us the number one issue for Hispanics who consider themselves conservatives or moderates is national security.
+The number one issue for Hispanics who consider themselves conservatives or moderates is national security.

 Healthcare is still a big problem.